GI-Company/aetherOS-v1/README.md

 Aether is an experimental project to build a lightweight, browser-native operating system.
 It uses a Go-based microservices architecture to provide a runtime for applications, with a dedicated AI core powered by Google Gemini.

+## Key Features

+*   **AI-Powered Core:** Integrates with Google's Gemini models to provide powerful generative AI capabilities to the entire OS.
+*   **Browser-Native OS:** Runs entirely in the browser, providing a lightweight and portable operating system experience.
+*   **Microservices Architecture:** Built on a modular, Go-based backend with services for AI, authentication, and file management.
+*   **Real-Time Communication:** Uses WebSockets to enable real-time, bidirectional communication between the frontend and the backend.
+*   **User Authentication:** A complete authentication system that allows users to sign in and personalize their Aether experience.
+*   **Virtual File System (VFS):** A flexible VFS that proxies file operations to the frontend, which is responsible for persistence (e.g., using IndexedDB).

 ## Architecture

 The Aether ecosystem is composed of two main components working in concert: